The Sagamore, Bolton Landing, Lake George NY

 The lodges used to be a bit run-down-motel-ish.
 But that has changed with this last restoration.
 One-bedroom suites – with lovely contemporary Adirondack décor and full kitchens – offer rustic lake views.

 If you plan to bring your own canoe or kayak, rent a room or suite in Building 7.
-From there, you can walk straight out to the docks.
-Lower level “land views” units are the least expensive rooms in the whole complex and perfect for guests who’d like to apply their money elsewhere (like renting a boat on the lake for a day).
+From there, you can walk straight out to the docks on the shores of Lake George.
+Lower-level “land views” units are the least expensive rooms in the whole complex and are perfect for guests who’d like to apply their money elsewhere (like renting a boat on the lake for a day).

 There’s also parasailing!
 Take a complimentary cruise on The Sagamore’s own wooden cruise vessel, the Morgan (11:30 and 2:30 in season), or just hang out by the large lakeside pool.